 But where do you start?
-What Works for Health is a tool to help you find evidence-informed policies, programs, systems, and environmental changes that can make a difference locally.
+What Works for Health is a tool to help you find evidence-informed policies, programs, systems and environmental changes that can make a difference locally.

-Without focus, all problems can feel equally important, and searching Step 1: Get Ready for strategies can be overwhelming.
+Step 1: Get Ready Without focus, all problems can feel equally important and searching for strategies can be overwhelming.
 Before you start, think about what you want to accomplish in your community.

-Ask questions like: Is there a specific health issue or health disparity that is a concern?
-Are there groups of residents with worse outcomes than others?
-What do we hope to achieve?
-Go to What Works for Health: countyhealthrankings.org/whatworks Step 2: Search for If you have a specific health concern (e.g., obesity, mental health, Strategies suicide) or strategy (e.g. Telemedicine, Living wage laws, School breakfast programs) in mind, use the keyword search.
+Ask questions like:

+- Is there a specific health issue or health disparity that is a concern? - Are there groups of residents with worse outcomes than others? - What do you hope to achieve?

+Step 2: Search for Strategies Go to What Works for Health: countyhealthrankings.org/whatworks

+If you have a specific health concern (e.g., obesity, mental health, suicide) or strategy (e.g., Telemedicine, Living wage laws, School breakfast programs) in mind, use the keyword search.
 You can also find strategies by topic (e.g., Tobacco Use or Community Safety).

-Step 3: Fine-tune Your Search Look at your list of strategies.
+Step 3: Fine-tune Your Search

+Look at your list of strategies.
 Are there ideas that make sense for your community?
-You might need new search terms-synonyms, related words, or root causes.
+You might need to use different search terms-synonyms, related words or root causes.

 Is your list too long?
-You can narrow by topic, approach, decision maker, or evidence rating on the left side of the screen.
+You can narrow by topic, goal, decision maker or evidence rating on the left side of the screen.